How to organise a wake

 What is a wake?

-When arranging a funeral, you may want to consider having a reception afterwards, where friends and family can gather to remember the life of your loved one.
+When arranging a funeral, you may want to consider holding a reception afterwards, where loved ones can share memories, offer support, and celebrate the person who has passed away.

 It isn’t compulsory to arrange a wake for after the funeral, nor is it necessary to have a funeral service.
-Although it is a widely held custom to have a reception for mourners after the service, people will understand if you would prefer not to do this.
+Although it is a widely held custom to have a reception for mourners after the service, people will understand if you would prefer not to.

 1. Choose who to invite